 The virus eventually emerged in other places where Titan International facilities are located – most notably Italy and Spain.
 Company officials were quick to respond.
 Initial efforts zeroed in on determining if, and when, operations in China could start up again.

-> Reitz and his fellow leaders found themselves wrestling with two particular questions in the earliest days of the COVID-19 pandemic: What did bringing operations back online actually mean?
+Reitz and his fellow leaders found themselves wrestling with two particular questions in the earliest days of the COVID-19 pandemic.
+These were: What did bringing operations back online actually mean?
 And, perhaps more importantly, what would be the drivers behind doing so?

-> It wasn’t long, however, before a third question emerged.
+It wasn’t long, however, before a third question emerged.
 It centered on what would happen once the COVID-19 became widespread in the United States.
-According to Reitz, company officials wanted to know how the U.S. government would respond to the crisis, and how Titan International’s operating conditions would ultimately be defined.
+According to Reitz, company officials wanted to know how the U.S. government would respond to the crisis.
+They also wanted to know how Titan International’s operating conditions would ultimately be defined.

-> “We knew how the Chinese government, the Spanish government and Europeans were approaching it, and it was really a mixed bag,” he continued.
+“We knew how the Chinese government, the Spanish government and Europeans were approaching it, and it was really a mixed bag,” he continued.
 “In some cases, we were operating.
 In other, cases, we had to pull back operations.”

 However, once the U.S. government deemed Titan International an “essential business,” Reitz and his team were determined to move forward with a coordinated and collaborative pandemic response effort.